Diocletian's Palace

-Diocletian's Palace (Dioklecijanova palača, /hr/; Palatium Diocletiani) is an ancient Roman palace and fortress complex built at the end of the third century AD by the Roman Emperor Diocletian as his retirement residence.
+Diocletian's Palace (Dioklecijanova palača, /hr/; Palatium Diocletiani) is an ancient Roman palace and fortress complex in Split, Croatia.
+It was built at the end of the third century AD by the Roman Emperor Diocletian as his retirement residence.
 About half of the complex was for Diocletian's personal use, with the rest housing the military garrison.
 The complex was built on a peninsula 6 km southwest from Salona, the former capital of Dalmatia, one of the largest cities of the late empire with 60,000 people and the birthplace of Diocletian.

-Today the palace forms about half of the old town of Split, Croatia, with 3,000 inhabitants and numerous shops, boutiques, cafes, bars, and restaurants.
+Today the palace forms about half of the old town of Split, with 3,000 inhabitants and numerous shops, boutiques, cafes, bars, and restaurants.
 In 1979, it was listed by UNESCO as a World Heritage Site.

 History

 Diocletian had ordered the construction of the heavily fortified compound near his hometown of Spalatum in preparation for his retirement on 1 May 305 AD.
 The site chosen was near Salona, the provincial administrative centre of Dalmatia, on the southern side of a short peninsula.
 Based on Roman map data (known through the medieval parchment copy of the Tabula Peutingeriana), there was already a Spalatum settlement in that bay, the remains and size of which have not yet been established.